SRaent/FiNTA/README.md

 Use the keywords "save\_all\_absolute\_angles" or "save\_loop\_absolute\_angles" to save the angles of node connections in the complete network or the network consisting only of closed loops respectively.
 The keywords can be followed by the path the data should be saved to.
 The values will be in degrees and lie between 0° and 180° since the connections dont have a direction and therefore rotating them by 180° gives the same angle.
 The angle is measured counterclockwise to the vertical axis.

 ## Generating a animation of the tracing
 To generate a animation of the tracing, the keyword "animate\_tracing" can be used.
-It takes a single argument that specifies the thickness of the lines to be drawn.
-The animation will always be saved with the name "<imagename\>\_animated.avi" and the background will always be the original image and the color of the lines will always be red.
+It takes arguments very similar to the drawing command.
+To specify where the ".avi" file should be saved, write the path, without a file ending, behind the "name" keyword in the same line.
+Additionally, the color and line thickness to be drawn can be specified by between 0 (for default) and 4 numbers, where the first 3 specify the color in RGB and the last one the linethickness in pixel.

 # Using finta in scripts